zacanger/niddesa/text/generated-translations/cullaniddesa/07-sinhala-amazon.md

 [APZ 12.2] (#apz12 .2) {#apz12 .2 .ref .apz} 'Akushalamuyo' is the LOBY Akushala
 root.
 Malice is a root of the intestine.
 This is the Trusts by.
-Mahani, three notions for the presence of karma. -Lobby The presence of karma is a sleep.
-Malice is a sleep in the presence of karma. brains The presence of karma is a sleep.
-Karma or malice that arises from the Mahani world From a karma which aroused, or from a whimsled karma, or God does not appear.
+Mahani, three notions for the presence of kamma. -Lobby The presence of kamma is a sleep.
+Malice is a sleep in the presence of kamma. brains The presence of kamma is a sleep.
+Karma or malice that arises from the Mahani world From a kamma which aroused, or from a whimsled kamma, or God does not appear.
 Intestinal Even if Sugathihe is not received.
-Karma, but born out of the lottery-born karmaKarma is born with hypnosis, the bad is the foaming.
+Karma, but born out of the lottery-born kammaKarma is born with hypnosis, the bad is the foaming.
 The bestial vagina lungs.
 Prethecular lungs.
 Some of that other is in the lungs.
 Beasts of the bad Yaniya, and also in the subject of premeditation, is a spirit.
 This is the original epileptic He knows the people. sees.